 VIP Packages are exceptional, one-of-a-kind experiences to add to your performance of WICKED.
 They all include premium orchestra seats, merchandise, and a complimentary drink at intermission.
-Select packages also include pre-theater dinner, meet & greets with cast members, backstage tours, and/or tickets to Behind the Emerald Curtain.
+Select packages also include pre-theater dinner, meet & greets with cast members and backstage tours.

 There are currently two VIP packages available: The Wizard Will See You Now and Emerald City.
 They range in price from $500 to $1000 per ticket.
 For more information on VIP packages, please visit the Premium Tickets & VIP Packages page.

 VIP Packages are subject to availability on select performances.
 Visit the Premium Tickets & VIP Packages page for details on how to purchase, including pricing.

 Group tickets are available for purchase by making an online reservation or by calling 646-289-6885 / 877-321-0020.

 What is the minimum requirement to purchase group tickets?

 How much are Group tickets?

 Prices for group tickets in the Orchestra/Front Mezzanine range from $99.00-$174.00.
 Tickets in the Rear Orchestra (select performances) range from $85.00-$141.00.
 Tickets in the Mid Mezzanine range from $75.00-$130.50.
 Tickets in the Rear Mezzanine range from $60.00-$130.50.